We are more than our name, our identity is in Jesus.

 We'd like to do whatever we can to reassure you.

 It is our pleasure to have your son or daughter involved with us in Christian Challenge at USC.
-Having had four college students of our own, we know the delight and anxiety that seem to merge simultaneously as you launch your kids into this new phase of life.
+We know that there is both delight and anxiety that seem to merge simultaneously as you launch your kids into this new phase of life.

 College is often a time when life makes up its mind.
 Here, they face questions far more difficult than any classroom exam; questions about what career to pursue, who to marry, where to live...
 They are struggling to determine what should be the priorities in their lives and how should those be lived out.
 Many are trying to figure out what it means to walk with God in the adult arenas of life such as job, family, etc.